-The majority of industrial manufacturing organizations’ current security posture is desynchronized with the plant digital growth resulting in an expanded attack surface and falls behind the task of identifying and stopping possible attack or a potential incident.
+The current security posture of most industrial manufacturing organizations is decoupled from digital growth in the plant, resulting in an expanded attack surface, and the task of identifying and stopping possible attack or a potential incident lags behind.

-Attackers can penetrate a network in multiple ways.
-Once inside, they perform a silent reconnaissance, map the network and assets’ vulnerabilities, gather credentials and design the attack on the network.
-Sometimes they will steal and exfiltrate information and sometimes they prefer to monetize the attack via ransomwares or cause damage to production.
+Attackers can penetrate a network in many ways.
+Once inside, they perform a silent reconnaissance, map the network and asset vulnerabilities, gather credentials, and the design their attack on the network.
+Sometimes they will steal and exfiltrate information, and sometimes they prefer to monetize the attack with ransomwares, or cause damage to production.

-A stringent Defense-in-depth aims to prevent or detect each stage of the attack by a suitable security set of controls.
+A strict defense-in-depth aims to prevent or detect each stage of the attack by a suitable set of security controls.

-Network segmentation is one of the most powerful security controls of a successful information security program.
-It directly addresses the realities of the evolving threat landscape—it becomes extremely difficult if not possible to prevent a cyber breach, but it is relatively doable to isolate one, hence, cap the potential impact.
+Network segmentation is one of the most powerful security controls in a successful information security program.
+It directly addresses the realities of the evolving threat landscape—it is difficult, if not impossible, to prevent a cyber breach, but it is very feasible to isolate one and limit the potential impact.

 Network segmentation focuses on separating parts of the network from one another with barriers and\or controls.
-In some cases, the segmentation is carried by design—for example, the manufacturing execution system (MES) is segmented from the sensors and actuators.
-In other cases, the segmentation will be carried by data classification—for example critical production equipment is isolated from the users’ LAN.
-By implementing network segmentation, manufacturing plants can address the upcoming cyber security challenges far better by with flat networks embedded with other cyber security solutions.
-Proper network segmentation lays the groundwork for controls which protect against lateral movement on the network by malicious software and actors, preventing a potential infection or compromise from spreading across the network.
+In some cases, the segmentation is there by design—for example, the manufacturing execution system (MES) is segmented from the sensors and actuators.
+In other cases, the segmentation will be by data classification—for example critical production equipment is isolated from the users LAN.
+By implementing network segmentation, manufacturing plants can address the upcoming cyber security challenges far better than with flat networks embedded with other cyber security solutions.
+Proper network segmentation lays the groundwork for controls which protect against lateral movement on the network by malicious software and actors, which prevents a potential infection or compromise from spreading across the network.
 It also allows additional control points across the network, which significantly increases visibility and control over traffic on the network.

-The rational to good segmentation is composed from a number of motives and usually differs between plants and verticals.
+The rationale for good segmentation is derived from a number of motives and usually varies between plants and verticals.
 Where one plant decides to create segmentation by geographic or physical layout, another plant can create separation between processes.

 To be effective, network segmentation measures must be carefully planned, robustly enforce and closely and continuously monitored.

-Key advantages in stringent Network Segmentation
+Key advantages of strict Network Segmentation